FluentZap/WordCounter/README.md

 ## Installation

-Clone the repository and compile with a c# compiler.
+Clone the repository and compile with a C# compiler.
-It is based on the .NET 2.2 framework
+It uses .NET Core 2.2

 ## Usage